RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - **Exercise:** `~/riot-workshop-samples/riot-basics/gpio`

-- **Board:** ST `b-l072z-lrwan1` board
+- **Board:** ST `b-l072z-lrwan1`

 - **Note:** Use predefined `BTN_B1_PIN` and `LED1_PIN` macros and include `board.h`

 - **Objective:**

-  - Write an application with one thread waiting for incoming messages
+  - Write an application with one thread that waits for incoming messages

   - For each message, the thread toggles the on-board LED1